 My Mediasite

-My Mediasite allows UTHSC faculty, staff, and students to capture, publish, manage, and share original videos directly from their computer to an OIT Mediasite server.
+My Mediasite allows UTHSC faculty, staff, and students to capture, publish, manage, and share original videos directly from their computer to a Mediasite server.

 About

-Any videos you previously streamed on UTHSC-TV should appear in your My Mediasite portal.
-If you login to your My Mediasite account and cannot locate your videos, complete the My Mediasite Video Retrieval Request form and we will be happy to assist you.
+Any videos users previously streamed on the Mediasite Cloud should appear in your My Mediasite portal. - If you login to your My Mediasite account and cannot locate your videos, submit a Tech Connect Ticket for assistance.

 Benefits